Hadrurus arizonensis: Behavior

 It is a burrowing scorpion, but is commonly found under rocks containing moisture.
 Its diet consists of large insects, spiders, and small vertebrates.
 Its competitors include the giant desert centipede which is also a natural predator to the scorpion.
-This is an active and aggressive, if provoked, scorpion, which, as with all scorpions, is nocturnal.
-Like all scorpions, the giant desert hairy scorpion gives birth to live young, which remain on the mother's back for a week or more before leaving.
+This scorpion is active and aggressive, if provoked.
+As with all scorpions, it is nocturnal and viviparous.
+The giant desert hairy scorpion's live young remain on the mother's back for a week or more before leaving.